 Apart from keeping track of changes to MS Excel sheets, XLTools also allows VBA version control (tracking changes to Excel VBA macros).
 This unique feature is essential for advanced users and Excel VBA developers.
-It helps compare changes in code, export VBA modules to git-repository or roll back to a previously committed version of macro.
+It helps compare changes in code, export VBA modules to Git repository or roll back to a previously committed version of macro.

 XLTools Version Control keeps Excel macro data safe:

 - Commit versions of VBA project modules and track changes

 - Compare versions and highlight changes in code line by line

 - Store versions in a Git repository on your own PC

 - Keep version log and track who changed what and when

 - Recover any previous version of the script

 Add "VBA Version Control" to Excel 2019, 2016, 2013, 2010